 Loved The Audio Lessons

-What truly sets Rocket German apart is its comprehensive approach that goes beyond just audio lessons.
+What truly sets Rocket German apart is its in-depth approach that goes beyond just audio lessons.
 Alongside the audio component, the app offers a deep variety of supplementary tools, including mock conversations, quizzes, flashcards, and detailed grammar instruction.

 One aspect that I personally appreciated was the detailed grammar content.
 The grammar explanations in the Rocket program are presented in a user-friendly manner and supported by numerous examples, enhancing the overall learning experience.
 Grammar is a real strength here.